 I’m very honored and excited to share that we have another Guest Writer for today’s post.
 She is a very dear blogging friend of mine, Misty.
 She writes for her blog, Simple Organized Lifestyle.
-She is part of an inspiration and accountability group of bloggers that I am a part of.

 She has been through IVF treatment and was lucky and blessed enough to have her own sweet success story.
 IVF treatment is something that I have yet to experience myself, but, it may end up being necessary in the future, only time will tell.